hazelweakly/hazelweakly.me/src/resume/cv.md

 - Built a design system for front-end development to facilitate integration and cooperation between design and engineering.
 - Implemented authoring, consuming, and publishing infrastructure for using private package registries, enabling consumption of internal libraries in a secure and ergonomic manner.
 - Building upon the previous developer environments, I developed a build environment DSL in Nix to generate complex and reusable environments using a consistent and centralized framework.
 This centralized and codified domain knowledge, and allowed for rapid iteration across N repos.
 - Assisted with multiple critical vendor procurements, carefully selecting vendors to meet business needs with an eye towards saving money and increasing developer efficiency.
-The vendor procurements are expected to be finalized in Q3 2022 and achieve breakeven cost savings by EOY 2022.
+The vendor procurements are expected to be finalized in Q3 2022 and achieve break-even cost savings by EOY 2022.
 - Assisted with adaption of modern observability infrastructure in the front-end, including creating and developing a javascript helper library and full Open Telemetry demo, and delivering an internal talk on the subject.

 :::